-We incurred acquisition related expenses of \$0.5 million in the first quarter of fiscal year 2024.
+We incurred acquisition related expenses of \$1.2 million and \$1.7 million in the second quarter of fiscal year 2024 and the six months ended December 31, 2023, respectively.
 Acquisition related expenses typically consist of due diligence, integration, and valuation expenses incurred in connection with recent or pending acquisitions.